Benny-API/benny-react-native-sdk/README.md

 # Benny React Native SDK

-The Benny React Native SDK allows your React Native app to use Benny client libraries.
+The Benny React Native SDK allows your app to use Benny client libraries.

 > **Note**
 > See our complete documentation at [docs.bennyapi.com](https://docs.bennyapi.com).